-Finally there’s Yosemite Valley, featuring the picturesque landscapes the park has become known for.
-Yosemite Valley is home to Half Dome, Yosemite Falls and El Capitan.
-It’s the perfect destination for families, those who enjoy tram rides to see the sights, air conditioned visitor centers and fresh baked pizza for dinner.
+Finally, there’s Yosemite Valley, featuring the picturesque landscapes the park has become known for.
+Yosemite Valley is home to Half Dome, Yosemite Falls, and El Capitan.
+It’s the perfect destination for families, those who enjoy tram rides to see the sights, air-conditioned visitor centers and fresh-baked pizza for dinner.
 These things are all great in their own right, but I’m much more of a naturalist and explorer so it’s hard for me to make the recommendation to base your trip around a trip to the Valley.
-Like I said before, spend the majority if your time relaxing in a different region of the park and either day-hike and get a view of the Valley, or set up camp somewhere else and drive in for a day.
+Like I said before, spend the majority of your time relaxing in a different region of the park and either day-hike and get a view of the Valley, or set up camp somewhere else and drive in for a day.

 Camping vs. Backpacking vs. Lodging

 The second thing I recommend determining is how you want to sleep in Yosemite.